 Any special considerations will be made on a case-by-case basis with approval from the Office of Communications and Marketing.

 A variety of vendors can produce items such as pens, mugs, key chains, magnets, etc. Please inform the vendor of our specifications and provide them with the appropriate artwork.
 If you need assistance, please contact Visual Communications to facilitate the transfer of accurate information.

-The preferred style follows that of the Chicago Manual of Style and Miriam Webster’s Collegiate Dictionary.
+The preferred style follows that of the Chicago Manual of Style and Merriam Webster’s Collegiate Dictionary.